 We interview new talent on a regular basis.
 If you've sent your headshot and resume, rest assured that we'll carefully review it, and we'll call if we want to see you for an interview.

 If you don't hear from us after several months, feel free to send another headshot and updated resume.
 We may be more interested in you as you gain experience.
 Be sure to mention your additional experience in your cover letter.

 How often do you interview new talent?

-We conduct new talent interviews on a regular basis (typically every other month).
+We conduct new talent interviews on a regular basis (typically every month).
 If we are interested in bringing you in to audition for representation, we will contact you to schedule an interview.

 What should I expect at the interview?